naganandana-n/Computer-Architecture/README.md

 1. For a reference to the MIPS Instruction Set, you can refer to [MIPS INSTRUCTION SET.pdf](https://github.com/naganandana-n/Computer_Architecture/blob/main/MIPS%20INSTRUCTION%20SET.pdf).

-2. The detailed full questions of each lab are included in the files.
+2. The detailed, full questions of each lab are included in the files.

 ## LAB 1: